 Links with industry have always been important to us.
 In 2012, we launched our MedTech campus.
 One of the world’s largest health innovation spaces, it gives companies of all sizes access to research expertise, specialist staff, testing and clinical trials.

 Hot on the heels of the MedTech campus, we opened the Medical Business Innovation Centre in Chelmsford in 2013.
-The MedBIC, as it’s known, offers research facilities, academic expertise and business support to companies in the medical engineering sector.
+Now known as Arise Chelmsford, it offers lab and innovation space, academic expertise and business support to start-ups and early-stage businesses.

 We place great value on research that really makes an impact, and changes lives.
 We’re focusing on areas including mental health, ageing, climate change and neuroscience.
 In the most recent Research Excellence Framework, 12 of our research areas were classed as generating world-leading research.